TIGStudent/dexgpt/README.md

 # dexgpt

-An app to identify pokemon sumuler to a pokedex.
+An app to identify pokemon similar to a pokedex.

 I - Needs a OpenAI API key